Skip to content

 rect rgb(200,255,200)

-Note over SPA: PKCE step — SPA proves origin by sending code_verifier<br/>Private HTTPS channel, NOT exposed in browser URL
+Note over SPA: PKCE step - with code_verifier<br/>Proves that the party calling /token is the same client that initiated the /authorize request<br/>Private HTTPS channel, NOT exposed in browser URL

 end